jaimervq/all_nodes/README.md

 ```

 # 📈 Analytics
-Automatically generated once a month
-(For personal use, they are not gathered from any other user)
+Automatically generated once a month **(for personal use, they are not gathered from any other user)**
 ![](https://raw.githubusercontent.com/jaimervq/all_nodes/main/docs/analytics/recent_usage.png)
 ![](https://raw.githubusercontent.com/jaimervq/all_nodes/main/docs/analytics/most_used.png)
 ![](https://raw.githubusercontent.com/jaimervq/all_nodes/main/docs/analytics/errored.png)